Rethinking Explainable Disease Prediction: Synergizing Accuracy and Reliability via Reflective Cognitive Architecture: Appendix / supplemental material

 \subsection{Ablation Study}

 As shown in Table~\ref{tab:ablation_explanation}, removing any module from RCA leads to a significant drop in the four explanation scores, which indicates that each module plays an irreplaceable role in the process of explanatory reasoning.
-Among these, the removal of the rules check module causes the largest drop in scores.
-This phenomenon may be attributed to the fact that without the inspection module, the quality of rules becomes difficult to control effectively, which in turn negatively impacts the quality of explanatory texts.
+As demonstrated in Tables~\ref{tab:ablation_results} and \ref{tab:ablation_explanation}, the removal of the data distribution resulted in a marked decrease in predictive and explanatory performance, yet the framework maintained a respectable level of efficacy.